albert-hen/p4-int-mri/README.md

    ```

 5. In `h1`'s xterm, send one packet per second to `h2` using send.py
-   say for 30 seconds we use tee to collect the output telemetry data:
+   for 60 seconds; we use tee to collect the output telemetry data:
    ```bash
    ./send.py 10.0.2.2 "P4 is cool" 60 | tee output.txt
    ```